Reading at Brook Lodge

 The additional book is a book for ‘pleasure’, which provides them with further challenge and encourages family time; the book can be enjoyed alongside peers and adults.

 Here at Brook Lodge, we have invested a considerable amount of money to developing our library.
 All children now have access to a ‘levelled’ book which provides them with suitable challenge and immerses them in a rich vocabulary.
-Our aim is to help them further develop their reading skills in a structured and progressive way using the reading scheme. develop a love of reading through exploring a range of genres such as non-fiction, fantasy, historical narratives, poetry and classics.
+Our aim is to help them further develop their reading skills in a structured and progressive way using the reading scheme and develop a love of reading through exploring a range of genres such as non-fiction, fantasy, historical narratives, poetry and classics.
 The choice is endless!